Kurdistan Freedom Party

-The group has declared creation of an independent Kurdish country as its main aim.
+The group has declared the creation of an independent Kurdish country or a 'Republic of Kurdistan' as its main aim.

 History

-The group was founded by Said Yazdanpanah, a former member of the People's Fedai Guerrillas, in May 1991, as the Revolutionaries' Union of Kurdistan.
-Said Yazdanpanah was killed in September 1991, and his brother Hussein Yazdanpanah took over the organization afterwards.
+The group was founded by Said Yazdanpanah, a former member of the People's Fedai Guerrillas, in Ranya, in May 1991, as the Revolutionaries' Union of Kurdistan.
+Said Yazdanpanah was killed in September 1991, and his brother Hussein Yazdanpanah ('Mam Hussein') took over the organization afterwards.

-In a congress held between 10–12 October 2006 in Erbil, the group adopted its current name and named Ali Qazi, the son of Qazi Mohammad, as its leader.
-Yazdanpanah became Vice President.
-A few months later, the group experienced a split when some members led by Simko Yazdanpanah, the brother of the group's leaders left the party on 7 July 2007.
-They declared on 12 August that they have reorganized the original Revolutionaries' Union of Kurdistan, and their leader is Amine Khanim, mother of Yazdanpanah brothers.
+In a congress held between 10 and 12 October 2006 in Erbil, the group adopted its current name and choose Ali Qazi, the son of Qazi Mohammad, as its leader.
+Hussein Yazdanpanah became Vice President.
+A few months later, the group experienced a split when some members led by Simko Yazdanpanah, Hussein's brother, left the party on 7 July 2007.
+They declared on 12 August that they have reorganized the original Revolutionaries' Union of Kurdistan Party, and named Amine Khanim, mother of the Yazdanpanah brothers, as their leader.
+PAK has remained under the leadership of Hussein Yazdanpanah, who continues to serve as its leader to this day.

 As of 2017, the organization maintains close ties to the Democratic Party of Iranian Kurdistan (KDPI) and is on friendly terms with both Kurdistan Democratic Party (KDP) and Patriotic Union of Kurdistan (PUK).

+In 2023 as part of a security agreement between the Iraqi and Iranian governments, PAK, PJAK, KDPI and other Iranian-Kurdish opposition groups were ordered to disarm themselves and relocate their bases away from the border with Iran.
+PAK has denied that it or any other Iranian-Kurdish parties have laid down their arms or agreed to relocate.
+However, according to party officials, PAK respects the sovereignty of the Kurdistan Regional Government (KRG) and, as a result, refrains from launching attacks on Iran from KRG territory.

+In June 2025, following the Israeli strikes on Iran, leader Hussein Yazdanpanah called on the Kurdish youth in Eastern Kurdistan (Iranian Kurdistan) to attack "Iranian-Regime targets" and to avenge “Kurdistan's martyrs” in particular the death of Jina Amini.